Benedictteo05/OSA_notes/Operating Systems & Administration/L4 - Device Management.md

 - Device Manager keeps track of the status of the various devices using a **Device Status Table**, which consists of these info:
 	- Device ID
 	- Device Status (busy, done, idle)
-	- Queue of processes waiting for Device
+	- Queue of processes waiting for the device

 ### Overlapping the Operation of a Device and the CPU
 - Programs which perform IO expects IO operations to complete before the next statement is executed.